Travel Tips & Security Information

 TIPS FOR TRAVELING WITH PETS

-- Are you completely comfortable traveling with your pets?
-If you have any doubts about traveling with animals you should consider another method or leaving your pets at home.
+- If you have any doubts about traveling with animals you should consider another method or leaving your pets at home.

 - See your specific airlines rules regarding traveling with pets.
 Some airlines have restrictions on certain breeds of animals, check with your airline for specifics.
 Make sure the airline knows the breed you are traveling with.
 Many airlines charge a fee for animals.